Avard Moncur: Career

-Under the guidance of coach Henry Rolle, Moncur's most successful year came in 2001 when he won the gold medal in the 400m and the 4 × 400 m relay at the 2001 World Championships.
+Under the guidance of coach Henry Rolle, Moncur's most successful year came in 2001 when he won the gold medal in the 400 m and the 4 × 400 m relay at the 2001 World Championships.
 Moncur has only managed to make one more appearance in the individual final of a major championship, at the 2007 World Championships where he finished 8th.

 More success, however, has come has part of the Bahamas relay team.
-At the 2005 World Championships he (together with Nathaniel McKinney, Andrae Williams and Chris Brown) won a silver medal in 4 x 400 metres relay.
+At the 2005 World Championships he (together with Nathaniel McKinney, Andrae Williams and Chris Brown) won a silver medal in 4 × 400 metres relay.

 At the 2007 World Championships, Moncur (together with Williams, Brown and Michael Mathieu) won silver in the 4 × 400 m relay for the third time in 2.59.18s.

-Moncur's personal best time and national record in the 400m is 44.45 seconds, achieved in July 2001 in Madrid.
+Moncur's personal best time and national record in the 400 m is 44.45 seconds, achieved in July 2001 in Madrid.
 However, Chris Brown tied Moncur's national record at the 2007 World Championships.

 In addition to currently coaching at the collegiate level, Moncur is coaching one on one lessons to track & field athletes in Atlanta, GA.

 Achievements

+As of 7 September 2024, Moncur holds the track record for 400 metres for Thessaloníki where he ran 44.70 seconds on 22/08/2001.